shadilios/reading-notes/Linked List.md

 <br><hr><br>

-### What is an Interface?
+### What is a Linked list?
-It's something like a class, but completley different.
-A building look that's used like a mold to shape our classes, but never contain Function details or variables.
-Only declerations are allowed.
+A type of collection that we can store any data in, it's strength come in its ability to store & manipulate its data at runtime, but its weakness is the how slow it is to retrieve data from.

 <br><hr><br>